LeventhalLab/automatedSkilledReaching_arduino/README.md

 # Automated Skilled Reaching Arduino
-Developed for use with a mouse single-pellet skilled reaching task.
+Developed for use with a rat single-pellet skilled reaching task.
 A remote controls an actuator to move a rod, retreiving sugar pellets for mice to reach for.

 Behavioral chamber designed based on Farr and Wishaw, 2002 <sup>[1]</sup> and the automated system is developed from Ellens, et al., 2016 <sup>[2]</sup>.